You can visit the Writing Center's webpage here for additional information, handouts, and additional writing support

 The goal of the Math Lab is to:

-Accessibility Services is located in LIB 315 on the third floor of the library and provides assistance with any and all accessibility accommodations.
-While the most used accommodations are extended testing time and private/quiet testing rooms, additional accommodations may be implemented.
+Center for Accessibility Services and Learning Equity is located in LIB 314 on the third floor of the library and provides assistance with academic and housing accommodations.

 Study Rooms are located on the lower level, first, and second floors of the library.
 Small study rooms on the lower level and second floor, as well as The Edith Stein Room (larger group space - LIB 107) can be reserved in advance.

 Collaborative technology suites are available on a first come first served basis and are located on the first floor of the library.
 Each room has a 55” LED displays and whiteboards that seat 6-8 people.
 HDMI cables, remote controls, and other equipment for the displays can be checked out at the Information Desk for a 2 hour period using your student ID.